 The amount of life insurance you purchase should not be a guess and there are no specific rules to determine your coverage.
 The best method to determine the life insurance needs for you and your family is to use our Life Insurance Calculator which considers all of your financial circumstances to help you determine a sufficient amount of coverage.
 Click here for more information about calculating your insurance needs.

 Group Life Insurance for CPA Firms

 The AICPA certainly understands how important group benefits can be for employers.
-Having a powerful benefit program can make a difference in loyalty and tenure of valuable employees.
+Having a powerful benefit program can make a difference in the loyalty and tenure of valuable employees.
 In fact, in today’s economy, many job applicants are reporting that benefits and not compensation is the deciding factor on where they would rather work.

-Prudential’s Group Life plan endorsed by the AICPA is designed for CPA firms who employ 25 or fewer employees.
+Prudential’s Group Life plan endorsed by the AICPA is designed for CPA firms that employ 25 or fewer employees.
 Similar to personal life plans, the Group Life plan offers very competitive pricing and the opportunity for annual refunds.

 Employers have the opportunity to establish Plan Elections that include:

 - Maximum coverage of $500,000

 - Coverage based on earnings with a choice of 1, 2, or 3 times the employee’s annual earnings

 - Offer immediate coverage or establish a waiting period